 Advance Healthcare Directives

-The Assisted Decision-Making (Capacity) Act 2015 provides laws for Advance Healthcare Directives.
+The Assisted Decision-Making (Capacity) Act 2015 provides a legal framework for Advance Healthcare Directives in Ireland.
 The Act was signed into law on 30 December 2015 but has not yet been commenced to bring it into effect.
 Read more about the Act (pdf).
 This document describes the situation before the Act comes into operation.

 An Advance Healthcare Directive may be valid and enforceable because by making such a statement you may have withdrawn your consent to specific medical or surgical treatment.
 It is not possible to state with absolute certainty that such a directive would be enforced because this depends on exactly what it says and whether or not it addresses the precise circumstances you face.